TomWright/dasel/README.md

 - `colours.[]`

 #### Any Index
-The any index selector is used to select *all* items of a list.
+The any index selector is used to select *all* items of a list or map.
 - `colours.[*]`

 This must be used in conjunction with `-m`,`--multiple`.

 #### Dynamic
-Dynamic selectors are used with lists when you don't know the index of the item, but instead want to find the index based on some other criteria.
+Dynamic selectors are used with lists/maps when you don't know the index/property of the item, but instead want to find the index based on some other criteria.

 Dasel currently supports `key/query=value` checks but I aim to support more check types in the future.